Showing posts with label mithun. Show all posts

 My kitchen, its all there!

-And finally here is the mug that I picked up from the market; its uses are several, heres a list of things that I have made in it; fried eggs, fried fryums, tea, coffee, boiled water, soup, dal, drink tea/coffee, chatni with the pestle, measure rice to cook with it and the list goes on.
+And finally here is the mug that I picked up from the market; its uses are several, heres a list of things that I have made in it; fried eggs, fried papads, tea, coffee, boiled water, soup, dal, drink tea/coffee, chatni with the pestle, measure rice to cook with it and the list goes on.
 In fact, I call it the invincible mug because we had taken this mug on a trip to Mouling National Park and it was the only vessel we carried besides one large vessel to cook dal and rice.
 So in the five day trip, we used this mug to measure rice to be cooked, to make tea, to smash boiled potatoes, to serve dal and again the list goes on.
 I call it invincible because when we camped by the Sidi river in the Eggong camp, a Mithun had stepped on it to make it quite oval in shape.
 In the middle of the night, someone screamed saying my mug was gone.
 Calmly, I woke up in the morning and brought it back to shape by hitting it gently with a rock and the mug is back in use!
 Well, this is the one thing I rate as most useful ever in field.

 The invincible mug!